novalagung/howto/docs/setup-oracle-xe-database-server.md

 Just that, your Oracle Linux is ready.

-### ◉ Setup Oracle XE Database Server on Oracle Linux
+### 1.2.
+Setup Oracle XE Database Server on Oracle Linux

-You can get Oracle linux from [Oracle Linux download page](https://www.oracle.com/linux/), or by [converting CentOS into Oracle Linux](/convert-linux-centos-into-oracle-linux.md).
+You can get Oracle linux from [Oracle Linux download page](https://www.oracle.com/linux/), or by following the steps above.

 Download the **Oracle Database Express Edition 11g Release 2 for Linux x64** from https://www.oracle.com/technetwork/database/database-technologies/express-edition/downloads/xe-prior-releases-5172097.html.
 You might need to download it from the web browser since the download process require us to log in using oracle account (create one on the website if you haven't).